x64x6a/PyBadUSB/README.md

 ```
 The created binary can then be embedded into the base firmware.
 See example code below.

+###Phison Device
+This is currently only known and developed to work with USB devices with the Phison 2303 chipset.

+It doesn't seem to be documented which USB devices use the chipset, but a list of devices was create on the Psychson [wiki](https://github.com/adamcaudill/Psychson/wiki/Known-Supported-Devices).

+If you are looking for a device, it should be note that the chipset is only for USB3.0.
+It should also be noted that this project will not work with USB2.0 or lower because they do not use SCSI commands.
+More info on this can be found [here](http://en.wikipedia.org/wiki/USB_Attached_SCSI).

 ##Example Code
 ```python
 from pybadusb import badusb, phison